Japannext/snooze/doc/15_Configuration.md

 ## Properties

-- `default_auth_backend` (string): Backend that will be first in the list of displayed authentication backends.
+- `default_auth_backend` ('local'|'ldap'): Backend that will be first in the list of displayed authentication backends.
 **Default**: `local`.
 - `local_users_enabled` (boolean): Enable the creation of local users in snooze.
 This can be disabled when another reliable authentication backend is used, and the admin want to make auditing easier.
 **Default**: `True`.